Rochester Police Department: History

 Rochester hired a constable and formed a nightwatch, which first went active on December 28, 1819.
 Addy Van Slyck was hired as the first police chief in 1853.
 The police department was reorganized into the Metropolitan Police in 1865.

 RPD was the first department in New York State to adopt a police telegraph system in 1886.

 In 1893, the department established a bicycle division consisting of two officers who apprehended a daily average of 25 "scorchers" (speeders).
 The department fielded a mounted division in 1895—officers were expected to supply their own horses.

 In 1905, the department added a traffic bureau consisting of officers stationed at busy Main Street intersections (East Avenue, St. Paul Street, State Street, and Fitzhugh Street).
 The chief traffic offenders of the time were haywagons.
 The city installed traffic lights in 1922.
 The department's first policewoman, Nellie L. McElroy, was also the first to be appointed under civil service rules in New York State.

 The department's first African-American officer, Charles Price, was hired in 1947.
-Price retired in 1985 as a police captain and passed away on May 17, 2021.
+Price retired in 1985 as a police captain and died on May 17, 2021.

 Since the establishment of the Rochester Police Department, 14 officers have died in the line of duty.